menu

 Thurston is a tiny village located in the state of Ohio.
-With a population of 601 people and just one neighborhood, Thurston is the 645th largest community in Ohio.
-Thurston has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 605 people and just one neighborhood, Thurston is the 645th largest community in Ohio.
+Thurston has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Thurston real estate is some of the most expensive in Ohio, although Thurston house values don't compare to the most expensive real estate in the U.S.